akash-akya/ex_cmd/README.md

 If all you want is to run a command with no communication, then just sticking with `System.cmd` is better option.

 ## Overview
 Each `ExCmd.ProcessServer` process maps to an OS process.
 Internally `ExCmd.ProcessServer` creates and manages separate processes for each of the IO streams (Stdin, Stdout, Stderr) and a port which maps to an OS proccess (an `odu` process).
 Keeping input, output and the OS process as separate beam proccess helps us to handle them independently (closing stdin, blocking the OS process by not opening stdout pipe).
-Conceptually this directly maps to handling of process at OS level.
+Conceptually this directly maps to the OS primitives.
 Blocking functions such as `read` and `write` only blocks the calling process, not the `ExCmd.Process` itself.
-A blocking read does not *not* block a parallel write.
+A blocking read does *not* block a parallel write.
 These blocking calls are the primitives for building back-pressure.

 For most of the use-cases using `ExCmd.stream!` abstraction should be enough.
 Use `ExCmd.ProcessServer` only if you need more control over the life-cycle of IO streams and OS process.